norcams/iaas/docs/team/operations/local-repo.rst

 **test** and **prod**:
-  These interfaces should be seen as static representation of data from specific date/times.
+  These interfaces should be seen as a static representation of data from specific date/times.
 Each mirrored repository (if configured to be listed here) is listed with a link to a specific snapshot of the repo in question.
 The PROD repository is what is used in the production environment and should never be more recent than TEST (this is actually prohibited by the setup routine for these pointers).
-Data is available concurently with the snapshots it is linked to.
+Data is available concurrently with the snapshots it is linked to.